Vaishnavi2701-mk/Web-Development/README.md

 <li> document.firstElementchild => html
      document.firstElementchild.lastElementchild => body</li>
 <li> we can use last and firstElementchild only </li>
-<li> getElementbyID => this can change styling/structure by ID and as ID is uniquein the keyword we can say element only, no pural form document.getElementsByTagName("li");
+<li> getElementsByTagName => we can use thus in case of accessing tag, as we know there could be multiple same tags, it also acts like an array
+     document.getElementsByTagName("li");
 HTMLCollection(3) [li.list, li.list, li.list]
 document.getElementsByTagName("li").style.color="red";
 VM606:1 Uncaught TypeError: Cannot set properties of undefined (setting 'color')